e2nIEE/pandapower/doc/powerflow/run.rst

 Where :math:`gen` contains all generators and controllable static generators.
 The weighted costs :math:`w_{g,i}` can be defined in the pandapower Generator and Static generator tables, see :ref:`elements`.
+You can choose this cost function by calling runopp(net, objectivetype="linear").
+This is also the default value for the objective function.

-*Linear costs with loss minimization"
+**Linear costs with loss minimization**

 .. math::
 		min & \sum_{i  \ \epsilon \ gen }{P_{g,i} * w_{g,i }} + \sum_{l  \ \epsilon \ line }{P_{loss,l}} \\